Do the laws apply to the residential sector?

 Who enforces the requirements?

-The Act sets out the role and powers of Secretary of the Department of Finance, Services and Innovation which is delegated to officers from Fair Trading to investigate compliance with the Act.
+The Act sets out the role and powers of the Secretary of the Department of Customer Service, which is delegated to officers from Fair Trading to investigate compliance with the Act.
 Authorised officers may require a company or a person to provide information and documents relating to supporting statements or retention money trust accounts.

 What are the penalties for not complying with the supporting statement requirements?